'My heart is in pieces': Widow's tribute to Kiwi dad Kurt Brunton, who has lost brave battle with cancer

 The trial saw his immune cells - known as the T cells - taken out of his body and sent to the lab to be genetically engineered into "killer cells".

-Two laters the cells were returned from the lab and inserted back into Brunton's blood.
+The cells were later returned from the lab and inserted back into Brunton's blood.

 In her post, Brunton-Rennie said her husband began to "rapidly decline in Boston" prior to leaving the United States, however they managed to safely arrive home on New Year's Eve.